evaaaaawu/evaaaaawu.com/src/content/en/css-grid-implementation-cheatsheet.md

 ### **Within Container**

+These properties control the alignment of grid items within their grid cells.

 #### **align-items**

-- Vertical alignment of content within each grid cell
+- Controls the vertical alignment of content within each grid cell
+- Affects all grid items unless overridden by align-self

 <!-- ```css
 .container {